timfjord/anytest-cli/README.md

 Please note that the command above won't overwrite the existing `tasks.json` file.
 Remove the `-nc` flag to overwrite the existing file.

-Once the tasks are set up, use either the `task: spawn` command or add keybindings to run the tests.
+Once the tasks are set up, either pick the `task: spawn` command from the Command Palette or add keybindings to run the tests.

 ```json
 [